AnnaYoung2016/fLTR/README.md

 # fLTR
-Including five feature lists, body, anchor, title, url and whole document, used for training.
+Including five feature list files: body, anchor, title, url and whole document.
 Using LETOR 4.0 features.

-Exmaple coding source: RankNet algorithm, using title features, performed on MQ2007 dataset.
-Including train，test and evaluation.
+Exmaple codes performed on MQ2007 dataset, using title features and RankNet algorithm.
+Including the train，test and evaluation file.

 Source code for data processing.